-Many hummingbirds are difficult to identify, especially when the males' gorget colors are similar such as with the broad-tailed hummingbirds and ruby-throated hummingbirds.
+Many hummingbirds are difficult to identify, especially when the males' gorget colors are very similar such as with broad-tailed hummingbirds and ruby-throated hummingbirds.
 Even these tiny birds, however, have enough clues for all birders to be confident with their identifications.
 Knowing exactly which marks and characteristics to look for takes practice, but since watching hummingbirds is never boring, that practice can yield great results.

-When one of these hummingbirds comes calling, observing the bird carefully can reveal a range of small markings that can help positively identify the species.
+When one of these hummingbirds comes calling, observing the bird carefully can reveal small markings that can help positively identify the species.
 When identifying broad-tailed and ruby-throated hummingbirds, watch for these traits:

 - Throat: The males' brilliant gorget is prominent on both species, but the color varies.
 Seen in good, bright light, the broad-tailed hummingbird has a rosy-red or pinkish gorget.
 The ruby-throated hummingbird's throat, on the other hand, is more of a classic red shade or may show subtle orange tones.
 On females, the broad-tailed hummingbird has a streaked throat, while the female ruby-throated hummingbird's throat is much more plain and any streaks would be very faint.